0xAX/linux-insides/Booting/linux-bootstrap-4.md

 Stack setup and CPU verification
 --------------------------------------------------------------------------------

-The next we can see assembly code which setups new stack for kernel decompression:
+Next we can see assembly code which sets up a new stack for kernel decompression:

 ```assembly
 	movl	$boot_stack_end, %eax